food-desert/food-desert-DS/Technical_Design_Document.md

   * Draw a circle around that store to denote customers living within easy distance of that store.
   * Color that circle with a color representing a food oasis.
   * Specify background color for all of LA city to be the color of the food desert.
+### Method selected - Grid method
+The shapes method is easier in terms of processing, but only produces a map.
+It does not give you a list of points which are in the food desert.

+The grid method requires more processing, but provides a list of points that are in the food desert.